 Triggering Featured Snippets: good for traffic, but does it convert?

-Following on from our recent blog where we discussed how voice search should effect your website content, a report by Statista found that 46% of voice searches in the US were done via Apple’s Siri.
+Following on from our recent blog where we discussed how voice search should affect your website content, a report by Statista found that 46% of voice searches in the US were done via Apple’s Siri.
 It’s clear that putting questions to our mobile devices is fast becoming the preferred way to find quick answers.

 With the growing prevalence of mobile voice search in mind, SEMRush pioneered research into what triggers Featured Snippets to appear in Google’s mobile organic search.
 The study, which looked at 10 million keywords and those regularly appearing in Featured Snippets, revealed a pattern that can be adopted by those aiming for Position Zero.